AvantiPoint/mobileauth-lib/ReadMe.md

 }
 ```

+### Jwt

+In order to better assist you in providing authentication with your API the library will automatically wrap any claims into a self signed JWT.
+By default if no key is provided it will use a development key.
+You should be sure to update this for production scenarios.
+After your user has been authenticated you can use the AccessToken to authenticate with your API.
+Within this JWT you may find an original access token from the OAuth provider.
+If you need to access any API from Google or Microsoft for example you can use the original access token to authenticate with the API.

 ### Apple Configuration

 As with any app you will need to set up a new App Id in the Apple Developer Portal.
 Before you get very far you can grab the Team Id out of the Developer Portal.
 Just beneath your name in the Developer Portal you should see the Company Name / Team Name along with the Team Id `My Company - VK8ZR2JK2E`.
 You'll use the `VK8ZR2JK2E` as the Team Id in your configuration.